takahirom/arbigent/README.md

 ### Device Connection and AI API Key Entry

 1. Connect your device to your PC.
-2. The connected device should appear in the UI.
-Select your device to establish a connection.
+2. In the Arbiter UI, select your connected device from the list of available devices.
+This will establish a connection.
-3. Enter the API key for the AI.
+3. Enter your AI provider's API key in the designated field within the Arbiter UI.

 <img src="https://github.com/user-attachments/assets/77a002f5-8ab3-4cb1-94f6-6c15a223900c" width="450" alt="Device Connection and AI API Key Entry" />